 In addition to the LIHEAP cash program, households experiencing a heating crisis may be eligible for additional benefits through the LIHEAP crisis program.

-The Crisis program will reopen in the Fall of 2016.
+The Crisis program will reopen on November 1, 2017.

 Emergency situations include: